Watson-Crick conjugates of words and languages: Introduction

-In this scenario, if we consider the DNA alphabet $\{A, T, G, C\}$, the Watson-Crick complementarity function $\theta$, and we employ $u, v \in \{A, T, G, C\}^*$ for encoding a problem, then a possible intermolecular hybridizations (see Fig. \ref{interawcbind}) may occur between $v$ and $u$.
-To avoid such a structure at the time of encoding, if we use $v$, then we should refrain from utilizing any of its $\theta$-conjugates that are different from the word $v$.
+In this scenario, if we consider the DNA alphabet $\{A, T, G, C\}$, the Watson-Crick complementarity function $\theta_{WC}$, and employ $u, v \in \{A, T, G, C\}^*$ for encoding a problem, then a possible intermolecular hybridization (see Fig. \ref{interawcbind}) may occur between $v$ and $u$.
+To avoid such a structure at the time of encoding, if we use $v$, then we should refrain from utilizing any of its $\theta_{WC}$-conjugates that are different from the word $v$.
 In addition to being relevant for DNA computing, the notion of $\theta$-conjugates of a word is a generalization of conjugates of a word, a classical and well studied concept in combinatorics on words.
-These highlight the need for exploring the combinatorial/structural properties of $\theta$-conjugates of a word and $\theta$-conjugate-free languages.
+These motivate us to explore various properties of $\theta$-conjugates of a word and $\theta$-conjugate-free languages when $\theta$ is an antimorphic involution.

-In \cite{thetapalin2021}, the authors discussed several properties of the set of all $\theta$-conjugates of a word such as the cardinality of the set of all $\theta$-conjugates of a word, equality of two $\theta$-conjugate sets, number of palindromes and $\theta$-palindromes in the set of all $\theta$-conjugates of a word, etc. In this paper, we further explore properties of the set of all $\theta$-conjugates of a word.
-Furthermore, we extend the idea of $\theta$-conjugates of a word to $\theta$-conjugates of a language $L$ as $C_\theta(L) = \bigcup\limits_{w \in L} C_\theta(w)$ and study various properties of $C_\theta(L)$ from the perspective of formal language theory.
-The paper is organized as follows.
+\cite{thetapalin2021} discussed several properties of the set of all $\theta$-conjugates of a word when $\theta$ is an antimorphic involution.
+They mainly studied the cardinality of the set of all $\theta$-conjugates of a word and occurrences of palindromes, $\theta$-palindromes in the set of all $\theta$-conjugates of a word.
+In this work, we further explore properties of the set of all $\theta$-conjugates of a word when $\theta$ is an antimorphic involution.
+We also extend the idea of $\theta$-conjugates of a word to $\theta$-conjugates of a language $L$ as $C_\theta(L) = \bigcup\limits_{w \in L} C_\theta(w)$ and study various properties of $C_\theta(L)$ when $\theta$ is an antimorphic involution.
+The text is organized as follows.
 In Section \ref{sec3}, we study some properties of the set of all $\theta$-conjugates of a word.
 We first investigate the structure of $\theta$-conjugates of a word.
 Then, we discuss the solution of the equation $C_\theta(u)=C_\theta(v)$.
 Section \ref{sec4} investigates the Chomsky hierarchy for $C_\theta(L)$ when $L$ is regular, context-free, context-sensitive and recursively enumerable.
 In Section \ref{sec5}, we define and discuss the iterated $\theta$-conjugate of words and languages.
 Section \ref{sec6} investigates some decidability problems for $\theta$-conjugate-free languages.
-We end the paper with some concluding remarks.
+We end our work with some concluding remarks.